How to build a sales plan: Process, examples, and insights

 7) Leverage AI and other sales plan examples to optimize

 No B2B sales process or plan is likely to flourish today without AI woven into the fabric of reps’ day-to-day selling, new-sales-hire training, and managers’ ongoing coaching.
-By taking advantage of leading AI sales tools, you can ensure your:
+By taking advantage of leading tools that offer AI for sales reps, you can ensure your:

-- Marketers can monitor what collateral and messaging the sales team uses to win deals
+• Marketers can track what collateral and messaging the sales team uses to win deals

-- Enablement team can refine plays so they have a bigger impact on your sales strategy
+• Enablement can refine plays so they have a bigger impact on your sales strategy

 “By embracing AI strategically, sales leaders can create agile, responsive and highly effective teams able to offer increasingly precise, personalized and impactful sales strategies,” Forbes Business Council member Puneet Gaur recently wrote.